SELF GUIDED AUDIO TOURS HAWAII

 gondola in lake tahoeImage by Lizzie Gerecitano

-It’s not only about the skiing, although that is the number one activity around Tahoe in the winter.
-Here’s an overview of the most popular winter activities.
-Then further down the page, we’ll delve into details!
+First, here’s an overview of the most popular winter activities.
+Further down the page, we’ll delve into details!

 These resorts offer a wide variety of trails and terrains suitable for all skill levels, as well as ski schools and rentals if you don’t want to travel with your own gear.